m104observer/Library-Management/README.md

-# Library Database App created in Python for education purposes.
+# Library Database App created in Python for educational purposes.